langroid/langroid/README.md

 # get the .env file template from `langroid` repo
 wget -O .env https://raw.githubusercontent.com/langroid/langroid/main/.env-template

-# Edit the .env file with your favorite editor (here nano),
+# Edit the .env file with your favorite editor (here nano), and remove any un-used settings.
+E.g. there are "dummy" values like "your-redis-port" etc -- if you are not using them, you MUST remove them.
-# and add API keys as explained above
 nano .env

 # launch the container